USGCRP/gcis-scripts/datagov/README.md

 Other scripts

 - ckan-test.pl - simple test script for testing ckan access
+- check-gcis.pl - checks to see if data.gov datasets already exist in gcis (by data.gov name or id)
 - rm-alias.pl - removes aliases (terms) from datagov lexicon (currently Organization context)
 - rm-dup-org.pl - removes duplicates (terms) for organzations from datagov lexicon, checks for duplicates against govman lexicon (agencyName and Agency)